Chaos-Tech-Corp/Linear-Path/README.md

 If _scale_ is set to false, content will be hidden if it doesn't fit in the container, otherwise it will scale down to fit in the available space.

-It has special management for the _StageName_ field in the `Opportunity` object, so it won't show the _closed_ values, instead it will display just _Close_.
+It has special management for the _StageName_ field in the `Opportunity` object, so it won't show the _closed_ values, instead it will display just _Close_, unless the Opportunity it is closed, it will then show the _StageName_ value, same as the generic Lightning Path component.

 Current version has no functionality, just displayes the picklist values.